FayasNoushad/QR-Code-Bot/README.md

 # QR-Code-Bot

 An advanced QR Code telegram bot with more features.
+A modified version of [QR Code Bot Repository](https://github.com/AbhijithNT/QRCode-Telegram-bot).

 ---